 I get what you’re saying.
 I just experience my first snow of the year.
 It’s such a pain in the ass.
 But you do need more than a coat.
 Definitely buy scarves, hats, gloves.
 Layers are key in keeping warm.
 Although I wouldn’t recommend it for everyday.
 Even thought these are really chic, a pair of heavy socks really keep your feet warm.
 I would not bring any ballet flats, they are the worse when it’s below 30.
 Also skirts and dresses can be worn.
 I pair them with heavy tights and knee high socks.
 Boots a great investment.
-You don’t have to buy something expensive.posted over 4 years ago
+You don’t have to buy something expensive.posted almost 5 years ago

 Make Her Feel Welcome with Chic Points